Battle of Princeton: Washington's arrival

 As Cadwalader's men began to flee, the American guns opened fire onto the British, who were preparing to attack, and the guns were able to hold them off for several minutes.
-Cadwalader was able to get one company to fire a volley but it fled immediately afterwards.
+Cadwalader was able to get one company to fire a volley but it fled immediately afterward.
 At this point, Washington arrived with the Virginia Continentals and Edward Hand's riflemen.
 Washington ordered the riflemen and the Virginians to take up a position on the right hand side of the hill, and then Washington quickly rode over to Cadwalader's fleeing men.
 Washington shouted, "Parade with us my brave fellows!
-There is but a handful of the enemy and we shall have them directly!".
-Cadwalader's men formed into battle formation at Washington's direction.
+There is but a handful of the enemy, and we shall have them directly!".
+Cadwalader's men formed into a battle formation at Washington's direction.
 When Daniel Hitchcock's New England Continentals arrived, Washington sent them to the right, where he had put the riflemen and the Virginians.

 Washington, with his hat in his hand, rode forward and waved the Americans forward.
 At this point, Mawhood had moved his troops slightly to the left to get out of the range of the American artillery fire.
 Washington gave orders not to fire until he gave them the signal, and when they were thirty yards away, he turned around on his horse, facing his men and said "Halt!" and then "Fire!".
 At this moment, the British also fired, obscuring the field in a cloud of smoke.
 One of Washington's officers, John Fitzgerald, pulled his hat over his eyes to avoid seeing Washington killed, but when the smoke cleared, Washington appeared, unharmed, waving his men forward.